-When it comes time to decide whether to file a claim for long term disability, you might have questions about how your health insurance will be affected.
+When you file a claim for short term or long term disability, how will your health insurance be affected?

 The continuance of your health insurance, and the timing of the end of your health coverage, depends on the internal policies of your employer, the Family and Medical Leave Act (FMLA), the Consolidated Omnibus Budget Reconciliation Act (COBRA), the Social Security Act, and state law.

-All of these laws and policies interact with each other to outline how long medical leave can last and how long your medical coverage will last.
-While on medical leave under the internal policy of your employer, the Family and Medical Leave Act, or a state disability leave law, your employer must continue your health insurance.
+All of these laws and policies interact with each other to outline how long medical leave can last and thus how long your medical coverage will last.
+While you are on an approved medical leave, your employer must continue your health insurance.
+How long your approved medical leave lasts depends on the internal policy of your employer, the Family and Medical Leave Act, and state disability leave law.
+Each of these have different timelines.

 The Internal Policies of Your Employer